x1a7x/Adelia/README.md

 reply function. images expand on click. sqlite3 db.

-Will do soon- implement a few security measures (and it will still not be secure, its php)
+Will do soon- implement a few (about 10) security measures (and it will still not be secure, its php)

  # to do::